Organic Eprints frontpage

-Kolbe, Dr. Hartmut (2007) Site adjusted organic matter balance method for use in arable farming systems. [oral] Presentation at Practical Solutions for Managing Optimum C and N Content in Agricultural Soils IV, Praha, June 20-22, 2007.
+Kolbe, Dr. Hartmut (2007) Site adjusted organic matter balance method for use in arable farming systems.
+Speech at: Practical Solutions for Managing Optimum C and N Content in Agricultural Soils IV, Praha, June 20-22, 2007.

 Summary